Alfredo Méndez-Gonzalez: Education

 He attended school in New York, United States, and in Barcelona, Spain, and finished high school in Evansville, Indiana, United States.
-In 1925, he entered the postulancy of the Congregation of the Holy Cross at Holy Cross seminary at the University of Notre Dame, Notre Dame, Indiana, and made his novitiate there in 1926 at Saint Joseph's Novitiate.
+In 1925, he entered the postulancy of the Congregation of Holy Cross at Holy Cross seminary at the University of Notre Dame, Notre Dame, Indiana, and made his novitiate there in 1926 at Saint Joseph's Novitiate.
 In 1931, he graduated from the University of Notre Dame.
 He performed his theological studies at Holy Cross College of Catholic University of America in Washington, D.C.

 Priesthood

 On June 24, 1935, in Washington, D.C., Méndez was ordained a priest.
 He then returned to the University of Notre Dame for graduate studies.

 In 1936, his religious superiors sent him to teach at St. Edward's University in Austin, Texas.
 As a priest in Austin, he devoted himself to Mexican immigrants (the Catholic Church in Mexico was suffering persecution during this time).
 He established parishes and built churches for them during the late 1930s and early 1940s.

 in 1948.
 Later that year, he was transferred to the University of Notre Dame to assume administrative positions in there.
-In 1956, his religious superiors named him the first Director of Province Development for the Congregation of the Holy Cross.
+In 1956, his religious superiors named him the first Director of Province Development for the Congregation of Holy Cross.